cclow/50sfit/_posts/2016-10-21-why_and_how_to_eat_fats.md

 # Content
 #
 subheadline: ""
-title: "Why and How to Eat Fat"
+title: "Why and How to Eat Fats"
 teaser: "Like proteins, fats are essential to our bodies."
 meta_description: ""
 categories:
-  - Diet
+  - nutrition
 tags:
   - Fat
 header: